 The Company also completed a non-brokered private placement.
 The Company issued 6,250,000 Units, (the "Units") at a price of \$0.12 per Unit.
 Each Unit consisted of one common share of the Company (a "Share") and one-half of one common share purchase warrant (a "Warrant").
 Each whole Warrant will entitle the holder to purchase an additional common share (a "Warrant Share") at an exercise price of \$0.20 per Warrant Share for a period expiring March 23, 2014.
 If the Company's common shares trade at a daily volume weighted average price of greater than \$0.32 per share for a period of 20 consecutive trading days at any time after four months and one day after the closing, the Company may accelerate the expiry date of the Warrants by giving notice to the holders notice thereof and in such case the Warrants will expire on the 30th day after the date on which such notice is given by the Company.
 The securities issued in the private placement is subject to a four month hold period which expired July 24, 2012.

-The proceeds from the financings noted above have been our principal source of funds.
+The proceeds from the financings noted above, as well as those financings which were completed in the past, have been our principal source of funds.

 Investing Activities